Red Hat OpenShift is for developers

 Red Hat OpenShift is a Kubernetes distribution focused on developer experience and application security that's platform agnostic.
-OpenShift helps you develop and deploy applications to one or more hosts.
-These can be public facing web applications, or backend applications, including micro services or databases.
+Red Hat OpenShift helps you develop and deploy applications to one or more hosts.
+These can be public-facing web applications or backend applications, including microservices or databases.
 Applications can be implemented in any programming language you choose.
 The only requirement is that the application can run within a container.

-In terms of cloud service computing models, OpenShift implements the functionality of both a Platform as a Service (PaaS) and a Container as a Service (CaaS).
-Using OpenShift as a CaaS, you can bring a pre-existing container image built to the OpenShift Container Initiative (OCI) Image Specification (image-spec) and deploy it.
+In terms of cloud service computing models, Red Hat OpenShift implements the functionality of both a Platform-as-a-Service (PaaS) and a Container-as-a-Service (CaaS).
+Using Red Hat OpenShift as a CaaS, you can bring a pre-existing container image built to the Red Hat OpenShift Container Initiative (OCI) Image Specification (image-spec) and deploy it.

-The PaaS capabilities of OpenShift build on top of the ability to deploy a container image, by providing a way for you to build in OpenShift your own container image direct from your application source code and have it deployed.
+The PaaS capabilities of Red Hat OpenShift build on top of the ability to deploy a container image, by providing a way for you to build in Red Hat OpenShift your own container image direct from your application source code and have it deployed.

 The application source code can include a